flectra-hq/flectra/doc/setup/install.rst

 Debian/Ubuntu
 '''''''''''''

-Odoo 11.0 'deb' package currently supports `Debian Stretch`_, `Ubuntu Xenial`_, `Ubuntu Zesty`_ and `Ubuntu Artful`_.
+Flectra 11.0 'deb' package currently supports `Debian Stretch`_, `Ubuntu Xenial`_, `Ubuntu Zesty`_ and `Ubuntu Artful`_.

 Prepare
 ^^^^^^^

-Odoo needs a `PostgreSQL`_ server to run properly.
-The default configuration for the Odoo 'deb' package is to use the PostgreSQL server on the same host as your Odoo instance.
+Flectra needs a `PostgreSQL`_ server to run properly.
+The default configuration for the Flectra 'deb' package is to use the PostgreSQL server on the same host as your Flectra instance.
 Execute the following command as root in order to install PostgreSQL server :

 .. code-block:: console